manalynx/100-days-of-code/log.md

 2- Updated my log on GitHub, using VS code & Git.
 3- Googling and researching

+**Thoughts**:\
-**Thoughts** Building a nutrition label was full of addvantages to my skills dealing with typography.During this course I used typography to build a nutrition label webpage.Some of what I learned : \
+Building a nutrition label was full of addvantages to my skills dealing with typography.During this course I used typography to build a nutrition label webpage.Some of what I learned : \
 1- how to style text
 2- Adjust line height
 3- position text using CSS.